According to conventional wisdom, the infamous “beer belly” is caused by the calories from alcohol being stored as fat.

 Alcohol is labeled as containing 7.1 calories per gram.
 But the real value is slightly lower.
 That’s because alcohol elicits a thermogenic response, which means it raises your metabolic rate for some time after you drink it.

-Once this rise in metabolism is taken into account, which is larger than the rise seen with carbohydrate or fat, the “true” number of calories in a gram of alcohol is somewhere between 5.7 and 6 calories.
+Once this rise in metabolism is taken into account, which is larger than the rise seen with carbohydrate or fat, the “true” number of calories in a gram of alcohol is around 6 calories .

 Whether or not alcohol is “fattening” is a very controversial subject, mainly because the main fate of alcohol is NOT to be stored as fat.
 In fact, less than 5% of the alcohol you drink is turned into fat.
 Rather, the main effect of alcohol is to reduce the amount of fat your body burns for energy.